Desktop Schools Popup

 4. Reconsideration Committee Review Process

 4.2 The committee will review the resource in question, taking into consideration the criteria used to select the resource originally and the quality of the material as a whole (not just the issues presented by the person who filed the request).
+The committee may consult individuals, organizations, and other resources with relevant professional knowledge.

 4.3 The committee will discuss the reconsideration request at a meeting that members of the public may observe, and come to a decision in response to the request.
 Committee members will vote by secret ballot and a record of the vote tally will be kept.
 In case of a tie vote, the request will be denied.

-4.5 Recommendations of the committee for grades 6-12 will be binding on all middle schools when a middle school resource is reconsidered, and on all high schools when a high school resource is reconsidered.
+4.5 Recommendations of the committee for grades 6-12+ will be binding on all middle schools when a middle school resource is reconsidered, and on all high schools when a high school resource is reconsidered.

-If a formal request for reconsideration is filed about a resource that has been reconsidered in the past three years, the person making the request will be given a copy of the Reconsideration Review Committee’s recommendation and any board decision in the matter.
+5. Reconsideration of Recently Reconsidered Resources -- If a formal request for reconsideration is filed about a resource that has been reconsidered in the past three years, the person making the request will be given a copy of the Reconsideration Review Committee’s recommendation and any board decision in the matter.
 If, after reading the documentation from the last time the resource was reconsidered, the person making the request raises issues that were not raised about that resource in a reconsideration request in the last three years and would like the resource to be reconsidered by the committee, it will be reconsidered again.

 6. Communication

-6.2 The director of elementary education or director of secondary education will inform the superintendent and the district communications specialist about the committee’s response to the reconsideration request, and that response will be publicized to district employees and the public.
+6.2 The director of elementary education or director of secondary education will inform the superintendent and the district communications director about the committee’s response to the reconsideration request, and that response will be publicized to district employees and the public.
 The superintendent will share the information with the board and announce the decision at the next regularly scheduled board meeting.

 7. Appeal